jpribyl/website-frontend/README.md

 ```
 will build and deploy

-Or, if running on gh-pages, then ensure that you have set up ssh access to git.
-Then link this repo to "origin" and the jpribyl.github.io repo to "prod".
-Once you have done that, set up your local gh-pages branch to track the remote one with:
+Or, if running on gh-pages ensure that you have access to the production repo
+jpribyl.github.io and then deploy with either
 ```
-git checkout origin/gh-pages -b gh-pages
+npm run deploy:dev
 ```
-once you have setup the gh-pages branch you should be able to use
+or
 ```
-npm run deploy
+npm run deploy:prod
 ```
-to deploy